Optimal quantization for a probability measure on a nonuniform stretched Sierpi\'{n}ski triangle: Introduction

 \section{Introduction}

-Optimal quantization is a fundamental problem in signal processing, data compression and information theory.
-We refer to \cite{GG, GN, Z} for surveys on the subject and comprehensive lists of references to the literature, see also \cite{AW, GKL, GL1}.
-For mathematical treatment of quantization one is referred to Graf-Luschgy's book (see \cite{GL2}).
-For most recent work about quantization for uniform distribution interested readers can also see \cite{DR}.
-Let $\D R^d$ denote the $d$-dimensional Euclidean space, $\|\cdot\|$ denote the Euclidean norm on $\D R^d$ for any $d\geq 1$, and $n\in \D N$.
-Then, the $n$th \textit{quantization error} for a Borel probability measure $P$ on $\D R^d$ is defined by
+Optimal quantization is a fundamental problem in signal processing, data compression, and information theory.
+We refer to \cite{GG, GN, Z2} for surveys on the subject and comprehensive lists of references to the literature; see also \cite{AW, GKL, GL1, Z1}.
+Recently, Pandey and Roychowdhury have introduced the concepts of constrained quantization and conditional quantization (see \cite{PR4, PR2, PR1}).
+A quantization without a constraint is known as an unconstrained quantization, i.e., unconstrained quantization, which traditionally in the literature is known as quantization, plays as a special case of constrained quantization.
+To know the details of constrained quantization on can see \cite{PR1}, and for unconstrained quantization one can see \cite{GL}.
+After the introduction of constrained quantization and then conditional quantization, the quantization theory is now much more enriched with huge applications in our real world.
+For some follow up papers in the direction of constrained quantization and conditional quantization, one can see \cite{BCDRV, BCDR, HNPR, PR3, PR5}.
+On unconstrained quantization, there is a number of papers written by many authors; for example, one can see \cite{DR, DFG, GG, GL2, GL3, GL, GN, GL1, KNZ, P, P1, R1, R2, R3, RS, Z1, Z2}. \begin{defi} Let $P$ be a Borel probability measure on a $k$-dimensional Euclidean space $\D R^k$, where $k\in \D N$, equipped with a Euclidean metric $d$ induced by the Euclidean norm $\|\cdot\|$.
+Then, for $n\in \D N$, the \tit {$n$th quantization error} for $P$ is defined by